TearGosling/VNDataConverter/README.md

 # VNDataConverter
- Grabbing parsed VNs of many different formats and converting it into a universal format into a universal
+ Grabbing parsed files of many different formats and converting it into a universal format to be used for training data